What is a Bid Bond in Alabama?

 How much does a Bid Bond Cost in Alabama?

 Swiftbonds does not charge for a surety bid bond (with two exceptions, see below).
 The reason that we don't charge for a bid bond is that we will charge for the P&P bond if you get the job.
-The cost of a performance bond can vary widely depending on the amount of coverage that is required (see below).
+The cost of a contract bond can vary widely depending on the amount of coverage that is required (see below).

 Two exceptions for bid bond charges: